Nothing slips past

 Your data is yours alone.

-Tenant isolation is enforced end-to-end and stress-tested — every query, every index, every pipeline stage is scoped to your account.
+Every query, index and pipeline stage is scoped to your account.

 No training on your content.

-We don't train models on your messages, code or calls — and we configure our AI providers not to either.
+We don't train on your messages, code or calls, and we configure providers not to.

 Leave with everything.

-Disconnect any source or delete your account whenever you want.
-Your data is removed from active systems within 30 days.
+Disconnect sources or delete your account anytime.
+Active data is removed within 30 days.

 Pricing